HashBrownCMS/hashbrown-cms/README.md

 # HashBrown CMS
-A free and open-source CMS built with Node.js and MongoDB
+A free and open-source headless CMS built with Node.js and MongoDB

 ## The centralised approach
 Ever wonder why you have to run a completely separate CMS for every single project?
 We did too, and that's why HashBrown exists today.
 This is the new central brain for your extended project structure.